Gunyo/ATA1-Workbook/README.md

 #### Q6.
 ##### "Identify TWO commonly used programming languages and explain the benefits and drawbacks of each."
 - **Javascript** - The only programming language than can be understood by a web browser.
-Therefore most popular application seen today are built on Javascript, hence the reason Javascrip is the most popular programming language.
+Therefore most popular application seen today are built on Javascript, hence the reason Javascript is the most popular programming language.
 It is also known to create most of the mobile application which Javascript ties into directly to a mobile device Application Programming Interface (API) used to control the camera, accelerometer and etc. Javascript is also a versatile programming language, that can be used both front-end and back-end development.
 However, there are drawbacks such as that it cannot create Database Application since it cannot connect the Website to the database.
 Another major issue is that Since the JavaScript code is visible to the user, it may be used maliciously by others.
 Using the source code without authentication is one of these practises.
 Furthermore, it is very simple to insert code into the site that violates the protection of data transmitted over the internet.
 - **Python** - A Major benefit when using Python is Enterprise Application Integration.
 It simplifies the creation of web development services by invoking CORBA or COM components and calling Java, C++, or C code directly.
 It implements common internet data formats and protocols, as well as processing markup languages like XL, and runs from the same byte code on modern operating systems.
 It can also be embedded as a scripting language.
 It is also used for Portability and interactivity, many say it is easy to learn as it provides Rapid prototyping capabilities and dynamic semantics.
 The drawbacks to using Python is the speed.
 Pace, or the lack thereof, may be a significant problem.
 Python is slower than other compiled languages since it is an interpreted language.
 Unlike Javascript, Python lacks mobile computing and browser supportability.
 <br>